bitcraze/bitcraze-website/src/support/troubleshooting.md

 {% endsi_intro %}

 {% si_step Check compatibility %}
 Check that your Android device supports Bluetooth smart/low energy and your Android version is equal or greater than 4.4.
-Also check the [compatibility list](https://wiki.bitcraze.io/doc:crazyflie:client:cfandroid:index#android_device_compatibility) in the wiki.
+Also check the [compatibility list](/documentation/repository/crazyflie-android-client/master/userguides/user-instructions.md#Android-device-compatibility)
+.
 {% endsi_step %}

 {% si_step Do not pair%}